Healthdirect Free Australian health advice you can count on.

 Abdominal pain

-If you have a sudden, severe, incapacitating pain in your abdomen, go immediately to your nearest hospital emergency department or call triple zero (000) and ask for an ambulance.
+If you have severe pain in your abdomen (tummy), go immediately to your nearest hospital emergency department or call triple zero (000) for an ambulance.

 Key facts

-• Abdominal pain is felt anywhere in the area between the bottom of the ribs and the pelvis.
+• Abdominal pain is felt anywhere in the area between the bottom of your ribs and your pelvis.

-• Pain in the abdomen may be aching, stabbing, burning, twisting, cramping, dull, or gnawing.
+• Pain in your abdomen (tummy) may be aching, stabbing, burning, twisting, cramping or dull.

 • There are many causes of abdominal pain.